Custom Connection

 New Connection

-Go to the same place where any other integration is configured (make sure you are logged in to your Talkdesk account): Admin (1 - Figure 1) → Integrations (2 - Figure 1) → Add New Integration (3 - Figure 1).
+Go to the same place where any other integration is configured (make sure you are logged in to your Talkdesk account): Builder (1 - Figure 1) → Integrations (2 - Figure 1) → Browse integrations (3 - Figure 1).

-Here it's possible to see all the configurable integrations, as well as the new custom integration powered by Talkdesk Connections™.
+Here it's possible to see all the configurable integrations, as well as the new custom integration powered by Talkdesk Connections.
+Click “Add” on the Custom Integration card (4 - Figure 1)

 Custom Connection

-After clicking Add Integration (Figure 2), you are taken to the Add Custom Integration page (Figure 3).
+After clicking Add (Figure 1), you are taken to the Add Custom Integration page (Figure 2)..

-Name (1) and Description (2), from Figure 3, identify the custom connection.
-For instance, in this case, the custom connection points to a pizza delivery system.
+Name (1) and Description (2), from Figure 2, identify the custom connection.

 - Points to the URL of the system.